 Young minds need to be challenged.
 They need to be fostered with opportunities that get their creative juices flowing.
 They need to be given some field days, which they can use as a chance to enhance their critical and problem-solving skills.
-And riddles will help you do exactly that!
+And riddles for kids will help you do exactly that!

 Typically, a riddle is a statement, question, or phrase that has a hidden meaning in it.
 Answering them correctly will require kids to think creatively and apply a different set of solutions to each problem statement.
 Kids’ riddles and jokes, like the ones listed below, encourage kids to have fun and introduce them to some clever humor.